 3.2 Ethical operation of a Consultancy

-In the conduct of its business, the Consultant shall safeguard and promote the reputation of the products and services of the Company and shall refrain from all conduct which might be harmful to the reputation of the Company or to the marketing of such products and services or inconsistent with the public interest, and shall avoid all discourteous, deceptive, misleading, unethical or immoral conduct or practices.
+In the conduct of their business, the Consultant shall safeguard and promote the reputation of the products and services of the Company and shall refrain from all conduct which might be harmful to the reputation of the Company or to the marketing of such products and services or inconsistent with the public interest, and shall avoid all discourteous, deceptive, misleading, unethical or immoral conduct or practices.
 A Consultant shall not interfere with, harass or undermine other Consultants and, at all times, shall respect the privacy of other Consultants.
-A Consultant must not disparage the Company, its affiliate entities, other Consultants, the Company’s products and/or services, the Company’s Reward Programme, or Company employees.
+A Consultant must not disparage the Company, its affiliate entities, business partnerships, other Consultants, the Company’s products and/or services, the Company’s Reward Programme, or Company employees.

 Legacy Gold do not operate any form of non-compete contract, believing that the development of multiple streams of income is a natural route to follow in order to plan for the future.
 However, the Company reserves the right in its absolute discretion, to terminate a Consultancy, or at least suspend payments of commissions and bonuses, if the Consultant is conducting their business in a manner which may be deemed unethical.
 Such behaviour includes, but is not limited to: pitching other business opportunities 'cross line' or out of a Consultant's pay-line, below their first level, at corporate events and functions, or on corporate-run social media sites.